 The 49ers' defense still had to make a stop after the Cowboys, who got the ball back at their 25-yard line with two timeouts and 51 seconds left, cranked up the tension when White hit Drew Pearson for 31 yards on the first play of the drive.

-But the Cowboys QB lost the ball on the next play after getting hit by defensive end Lawrence Pillers and Jim Stuckey scooped it up to punch the 49ers' first NFL Championship ticket.
+But the Cowboys QB lost the ball on the next play after getting hit by defensive end Lawrence Pillers and Jim Stuckey scooped it up to punch the 49ers' first ticket to the championship game.

 In this closely-contested Championship Game, neither team ever led by more than seven points and the score was tied on four different occasions.